Olin College: Honor code

-The Olin Honor Code has five clauses, titled "Integrity", "Respect for Others", "Passion for the Welfare of Olin College", "Openness to Change", and "Do Something".
-The code and related policies can be amended by a majority of students at a meeting of at least half of the student body.
-If students voted to abolish the code, governing policies set by the Office of Student Life would take effect.
+The Olin Honor Code has five clauses: "Integrity", "Respect for Others", "Passion for the Welfare of Olin College", "Openness to Change", and "Do Something".

-The honor board — consisting of students elected by their peers, with one faculty adviser — is the main disciplinary structure at the college.
-When a violation of the honor code is alleged, the board decides if sanctions are warranted and, if so, what kind of sanctions.
-Penalties must be approved by the dean of student life.

-As of 2017, faculty and teachers are not required to sign the Honor Code as first years are supposed to during orientation.

 Extracurricular activities

 Students can participate in clubs, community service projects, co-curricular activities with faculty and staff (which are noted on transcripts), and "passionate pursuits" (independent projects eligible for funding and/or non-degree credit).

-The college has a variety of clubs and organizations that support the arts, including the Power Chords (an a cappella group), the Franklin W. Olin Players, a film club, and a conductorless orchestra.

-Olin does not compete alone in the NCAA, and the regional NCAA conference — the New England Women's and Men's Athletic Conference — has not given approval for students to compete with Babson's varsity teams.
+Olin does not compete alone in the NCAA, and the regional NCAA conference—the New England Women's and Men's Athletic Conference—has not given approval for students to compete with Babson's varsity teams.
 Olin students are, however, allowed to participate in club teams and non-NCAA sports at Babson, and the Babson women's rugby team includes several Olin members.
 Olin has two soccer teams that compete through a Boston athletic organization, as well as an Ultimate team that competes in the BUDA league and the Ultimate Players Association.
 Additionally, students participate in Sunday morning football games, intramural sports, pick-up Ultimate games, the Student Martial Arts Club, a fencing club, and other athletic organizations.

-Campus clubs form in an ad-hoc fashion whenever a group of students unite around a common interest and apply for recognition.
-Funding is managed by the Student Activities Organization.

-Olin students compete in the Mathematical Contest in Modeling every year.
-In 2002, a team from Olin received the highest rating in the contest; in 2005, an Olin team received the highest rating and earned the INFORMS Prize.
-Some students compete in design projects at the Society of Automotive Engineers' Mini-Baja competition and the American Society of Mechanical Engineers' Human Powered Vehicle competition.
-Others are members of the Olin Automatons, a group dedicated to autonomous vehicle technology, which was originally formed to develop an autonomous vehicle for the DARPA Grand Challenge.

-The college has no fraternities or sororities.
-An "underground" alumni group known as the Combs Society works to extend and adapt the Olin culture, brand, and mission.